14 ways to say “You’re welcome” in Italian

 Learn ItalianEurope

-I’ve created a list with all the ways I know of saying “you’re welcome”.
+I’ve made a list of all the ways I know to say “you’re welcome” in Italian.

-There are both formal and informal terms and I have also included some that I personally
+There are both formal and informal terms, and I’ve also included some that

-don’t use and don’t like, but it is always good to know them!
+I personally don’t use or like, but it’s always good to know them!

 Prego